Zac Kristofak: Piratas de Campeche

 On June 24, 2025, Kristofak signed with the Piratas de Campeche of the Mexican League.
+In 14 games 13.1 innings of relief he went 1–0 with a 4.05 ERA and 14 strikeouts.

+On February 5, 2026, Kristofak announced his retirement from baseball via his Instagram.

 Personal life

 Zac has an older brother, Harrison.
 In December 2012, when Kristofak was 15 years old, his father, John, murdered his mother, Donna.
 His parents had divorced in August 2011 and his father had been imprisoned in March 2012 for stalking his mother.
 Kristofak stayed with the family of his neighbor and high school teammate, Carter Kieboom, in the days following the murder.
 John was sentenced to life in prison in 2013.